eric-d-knowles/vscode-greene/doc.md

     If the remote port is `8889`, you would use this command to get your local machine to listen to the compute node:

     ```
-    ssh -N -L 8888:localhost:8889 greene-compute
+    ssh -f -N -L 8888:localhost:8889 greene-compute
     ```

     **Note:** This command needs to be executed on your local machine, so be sure to run it in a new Terminal window; it won’t work in the compute node window.

-    After to you run this command, no output will be printed and the window will appear to hang.
-This is normal; your local machine is listening.

 9. **Activate the Kernel in VS Code**

-    The next step is to open VS Code and activate the Jupyter kernel you’ve just set up.
+    The next step is to open VS Code and access the Jupyter server you’ve just set up.
+Here's what to do:

+    - Open VS Code on your computer and click the Search box at the top of the VS Code window
+    - Click the **Show and Run Commands** option.
+In the Search box, start typing `Jupyter: Clear`.
+The option `Jupyter: Clear Jupyter Remote Server List` should appear at the top  of the list; click it.
+This will clean up any stale servers from VS Code code's menu cache.
+    - Select **File > New File > Jupyter Notebook**.
+This will open an untitled notebook.
+    - In the upper-right corner of the notebook, click **Select Kernel > Existing Jupyter Server**.
+    - Paste in the URL from the Jupyter server output in the compute-node Terminal window.
+Be sure to copy the one that contains `127.0.0.1` — not the one with with a resolved hostname (e.g., `cm026.hpc.nyu.edu`) in it.
+    - Hit enter to connect to your running Jupyter server.

+If all goes well, you should now be able to write code in a local instance of VS Code while accessing all the resources you've requested on Greene's compute node!